yevheniiairapetian/to-do-app/README.md

 - The initial set-up checks the username and profile image on validity (value and length for the username and image type and size for the profile image)
 - The username can be edited upon a click
 - The app checks if the username is empty (restores the last change if empty)
-- The profile image can be deleted after initial set-up
+- The profile image can be deleted after initial set-up \ set automatically to a default image if not set or deleted

 #### Working with lists

 - Create \ edit\ delete \ to-do lists
 - Add \ edit \ copy to-dos (one by one) and delete to-dos (one by one or all at once)
-- Rearrange to-dos \ lists
+- Rearrange to-dos (desktop) \ lists (desktop\mobile)
-- Drop to-dos from one list to another
+- Drop to-dos from one list to another (desktop)
 - Mark to-dos as done (strike through)
 - The app checks list titles on empty data (restores the last change if empty)
 - Upon deleting the list \ all to-dos the user can confirm \ cancel their choice